Simontwice/MagnusData/README.md

 ```

 ### Overview of raw data files
-The files are available for download at <TODO: HF repo>
+All files are available for download at <TODO: HF repo>

 The data is divided into two categories: `human data` and `machine_generated_data`.